Azure/bicep-types-az/generated/billing/microsoft.billing/2019-10-01-preview/types.md

 ## IndirectRelationshipInfo
 ### Properties
-* **billingAccountName**: string (ReadOnly): The billing account name of the partner or the customer for an indirect motion.
+* **billingAccountName**: string: The billing account name of the partner or the customer for an indirect motion.
-* **billingProfileName**: string (ReadOnly): The billing profile name of the partner or the customer for an indirect motion.
+* **billingProfileName**: string: The billing profile name of the partner or the customer for an indirect motion.
-* **displayName**: string (ReadOnly): The display name of the partner or customer for an indirect motion.
+* **displayName**: string: The display name of the partner or customer for an indirect motion.

 ## InstructionProperties
 ### Properties